nodejs/node/doc/guides/collaborator-guide.md

 <a id="deprecation-cycle"></a>
 A _deprecation cycle_ is a major release during which an API has been in one of the three Deprecation levels.
-Documentation-Only Deprecations may land in a minor release.
-They may not change to a Runtime Deprecation until the next major release.
+Documentation-Only Deprecations can land in a minor release.
+They can not change to a Runtime Deprecation until the next major release.

 No API can change to End-of-Life without going through a Runtime Deprecation cycle.
 There is no rule that deprecated code must progress to End-of-Life.
-Documentation-Only and Runtime Deprecations may remain in place for an unlimited duration.
+Documentation-Only and Runtime Deprecations can remain in place for an unlimited duration.

 Communicate pending deprecations and associated mitigations with the ecosystem